 pull of the moon and sun on water, and the flow of tides involves the

 water, and a rise and fall in height of water of several metres.

 height of water created by the combined gravitational pull of the Sun

-building a long relatively low dam across a river estuary.
+building a long relatively low dam wall across a river estuary, and

 Note that the turbine blades can